vals-productions/sqlighter/README.md

 This makes code look cleaner in case you'd like to use sqlighter for some iOS functionality that is not matching your Android counterpart.

-So, you should include SQLighterDb.h, SQLighterDb.m, SQLighterRs.h and SQLighterRs.m in
-your Objective C project whether you generate or copy them from this repository.

-### Project configuration
+## Project configuration

+### Using provided libraries

+Check out the contend of sqlighter/distr directory.
+It contains versioned libraries.

+For your Android project just include the sqlighter.jar file into your project.
+Consult with Android Studio how to do it.

+For your xCode project, add sqlighter/distr/<VERSION>/ios/libsqlighter-all-lib.a into your project.
+Consult xCode docs on how to do it.
+Add path to sqlighter/distr/<VERSION>/ios directory to your project's Header Search path.

+This should make it.

+### Using source files

-It is pretty simple - include java files to Android, include *.h and *.m file to your xCode, make sure everything compiles.
+It is actually pretty simple (but using libs is easier) - include java files to Android, include *.h and *.m file to your xCode, make sure everything compiles.
 If something does not work, check doc for more detailed explainations.

 #### Sqlighter at Android